highintoxic/discord-premium-utils/README.md

 # What is this?

-A simple Node.js package to see if a user is subscribed to Discord Nitro!
+A simple Node.js package to use with discord.js to see if a user is subscribed to [Discord Nitro](https://discord.com/nitro)!

 # Installation